Campbell Rose: Business career

 Capitalising on his sporting successes and combined with his entrepreneurial skills, Campbell moved to managing specific sporting events, firstly as Sports and Recreational Marketing Manager for the Victorian Health Promotion Foundation (part of the Victorian Government) in 1989 and from 1990 - 1994 as executive director of the Victorian Yachting Council, now Yachting Victoria.
 In this role he held various positions with the Australian Yachting Federation, now Yachting Australia, and the International Yacht Racing Union, now the International Sailing Federation (ISAF).

 From 1995 to 1997, Campbell held the position as Chief Executive of the Melbourne Major Events Company Limited, which was responsible for many international concerts, festivals and international sporting championships and events being brought to Melbourne and Victoria for the first time.
 The success of the Melbourne Major Events Company was an integral part of repositioning Melbourne as a liveable city, and a city that is internationally recognised as a major sporting and events capital.
 The procurement of these events heavily drove Victoria's economic recovery and infrastructure development, particularly around public amenity and sporting facilities.

 A move to the position as Chief Executive of the Melbourne 2006 Commonwealth Games Bid, working with Ron Walker, Bid Chairman, saw the company successful in its bid for the Commonwealth Games to be held in Melbourne in 2006.

 Campbell moved to Brisbane in early 1999, as Chief Executive of the 2001 Goodwill Games - The Ted Turner initiative to bring the world's best athletes together to compete in good will.
 This was the most successful games held from a financial perspective.

 In August 2002, Campbell joined the Western Bulldogs, AFL Football Club as Chief Executive.
 The financial and operational problems of the Bulldogs were well documented.

-After announcing a $3 Million loss within two months of arriving, Campbell set about transforming the football club into a viable, sustainable, community-oriented football club that served the needs of the whole of the western region of Melbourne.
-One of the most significant achievements during Campbell's tenure was the redevelopment/revitalisation of the Whitten Oval creating a vibrant community hub which today, stands proudly representing the club and its footprint within the western region of Melbourne.
-The club has yet to deliver on its on-field capabilities (in that it is yet to win a premiership flag since its first flag in 1954), however, the foundations have been built off-field with a $32.5 Million Whitten Oval Redevelopment (the home of the Western Bulldogs) and substantial increases in members.
+After announcing a $3 million loss within two months of arriving, Campbell endeavored to transform the football club into a sustainable, community-oriented football club that would serve the needs of the western region of Melbourne.
+The club has yet to win a premiership flag since its first flag in 1foundbut Campbell's tenure saw a $32.5 million Whitten Oval Redevelopment (the home of the Western Bulldogs) and a substantial increase in members.
 The club announced a small operating loss of $280,000 in financial year 2006.
 In the last 3 years of Campbell's tenure, he returned the club to healthy profits in excess of $1 million (EBTD) and a record membership of over 37,500 adult members.

 In December 2010, Campbell resigned as Chief Executive of the Western Bulldogs to take up the role at Stralliance Developments.